GalleryPlanner: Complete User Guide

 - Choose between:

-- Standard Wall: Flat, rectangular wall
+- Flat: Standard rectangular wall

-- Staircase Wall: Angled wall following stairs
+- Staircase (Ascending / Descending): Angled wall following stairs, with adjustable Rise (%)

 Pro tip: Measure your wall carefully!
 Include the full area where you want to place frames, from floor to ceiling or edge to edge.